Article updated 2018

 In the first case, maybe you have answered all of the questions so erratically that you’ve simply confused the computer.
-In this case, regardless of if you answer the last question correctly, you could pass or fail depending on your total question tally and the weight of each question (i.e. fancy computer maths).
-You can learn more about computer adaptive testing in this article.
+In this case, regardless of if you answer the last question correctly, you could pass or fail the NCLEX depending on your total score and the weight of each question (i.e. fancy computer maths).

-On the other hand, you could be at the 50/50 pass/fail border, and if you get the last question correct, it will push you over the threshold and you will pass the NCLEX.
+On the other hand, if on the last question you are at the 50/50 pass/fail border, and if you get the last question correct, it will push you over the threshold and you will pass the NCLEX.
 On the flip side, if you were on the pass/fail border and got the last question wrong, then you would fail the NCLEX.

-Rumor #5: If I mostly got SATA and prioritization questions, does that mean that I passed?
+If I mostly got SATA and prioritization questions, does that mean that I passed the NCLEX?

 Maybe, it depends

-However, even if you have failed many of the SATA and prioritization questions, you could still pass so long as you are above the passing threshold, you just might get extended past the 75 question cutoff.
+However, even if you have failed many of the SATA and prioritization questions, you could still pass so long as you are above the passing threshold, you just might get extended beyond the 75 question cutoff number.

 Assuming your results were actually delivered (which can take some time after you walk out of the building) you can try the Pearson VUE trick.
 If you go to re-register for your NCLEX after taking the test and get a pop-up stating “Our records indicate that you have recently scheduled this exam.
 Please contact your member board for further assistance.
 Another registration cannot be made at this time,” then you have passed your NCLEX!
 Congratulations!